pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 // 1️⃣ Emulate user tapping on submit button. await store.send(.login(.submitButtonTapped)) {
-  $0.isLoading = true
+  $0.login?.isLoading = true
+  // 2️⃣ Assert how state changes in the login feature …
 }

-// 2️⃣ Login feature performs API request to login, and
+// 3️⃣ Login feature performs API request to login, and
 //    sends response back into system. await store.receive(.login(.loginResponse(.success))) {
-  $0.isLoading = false
+  $0.login?.isLoading = false
+  // 4️⃣ Assert how state changes in the login feature …
 }

-// 3️⃣ Login feature sends a delegate action to let parent
+// 5️⃣ Login feature sends a delegate action to let parent
 //    feature know it has successfully logged in. await store.receive(.login(.delegate(.didLogin))) {
-  // 4️⃣ Assert how all of app state changes due to that action.
   $0.authenticatedTab = .loggedIn(
     Profile.State(...)
   )
+  // 6️⃣ Assert how all of app state changes due to that action.
+  …
-  // 4️⃣ *Finally* assert that the selected tab switches to activity.
+  // 7️⃣ *Finally* assert that the selected tab switches to activity.
   $0.selectedTab = .activity
 }
 ```